lewdry/lewdry/README.md

-Hi, I’m **Lewis**, an undercover librarian interested in crafting wood and web apps.
+Hi, I’m **Lewis**, an undercover librarian interested in woodworking and web apps.
 I'm a passionate about open data, open source and cultivating the public domain.

 I am currently whittling away on Dharawal land in NSW. 🌲 🌳 🪵